The gravestone of Kate Blood in Appleton’s Riverside Cemetery

 Worse yet, when Kate succumbed to the disease in 1874, she left behind a 2-year-old daughter.

-Kate’s husband George Blood remarried and lived 42 years after Kate’s death.
+Kate’s husband George Miller remarried and lived 42 years after Kate’s death.
 His second wife is buried in the same plot.

 The fact that the grave is a bit off the beaten path – you probably won’t find it unless you know where to look – has no doubt helped perpetuate the myth.